Case Study 4: Nuclear Site Cleanup

 As you watch the model simulate, observe where the delays are occurring in the system.
 Is there a way to eliminate those delays?
 Using the original model with its activities, times, capacities, etc., design your own model to alter the overall process in a way that reduces the wait times experienced.
 Remember you want to get as much throughput (soil moved) as possible, eliminate wasted time, and reduce costs as much as possible.

-Continue to Case Study 5: Cheesecake Factory Customer Seating Optimization
+Continue to Case Study 5: Restaurant Customer Seating Optimization